ocupop/context-library/src/content/pages/why.md

         eyebrow: Future
         title: Long-term stability
         description: >-
-          This stack isn't chasing trends, and it won't age out.
-It's built to last.
-You're using the same basics the web has relied on from the start.
+          This stack isn't chasing trends, and it's built to last.
 It's a set of solid tools that stay understandable and easy to improve, no matter how much time passes.
         imageSource: /src/assets/images/component-library/dunedin-cliff.jpg
         imageAlt: Long-Term Stability
         minSplitWidth: 0